 There are several options for orienting and singulating bulk fasteners, but by far, the most common is the vibratory bowl.
 A spiral track climbs up from the bottom of the bowl along the inside wall.
 As the bowl vibrates, the screws literally jump their way up the track.
 Tooling at the top of the track captures, orients and aligns the screws for the escapement.
 Misoriented screws fall to the bottom of the bowl.

 Made from steel or plastic, vibratory bowls are usually custom-built for specific fasteners.
-However, this doesn't mean that bowls can't be flexible, says Boris Baeumler, an applications engineer with Deprag Inc. (Lewisville, TX).
-In some cases, for example, a bowl can be built with two spiral tracks, instead of one.
+However, this doesn't mean that bowls can't be flexible, says Boris Baeumler, vice president of technology at Deprag Inc. In some cases, for example, a bowl can be built with two spiral tracks, instead of one.
 Each spiral would end at opposite sides of the bowl.

 "With a one feed hose to the left and one to the right, you can supply two operators, totally independent of each other, from the same bowl," says Baeumler.

 Alternatively, a bowl with twin spirals can be used to feed two different fasteners.
 Each spiral would be dedicated to one fastener.
 "To switch from one fastener to the other, you empty the bowl of fasteners, block the first track, open the second, and refill the bowl with the other fastener," says Baeumler.
 "This isn't something you'd want to do every 15 minutes, but it does give you some flexibility."

 For optimal feeding, the amount of screws inside the bowl should be kept at a relatively constant level, advises Baeumler.
 As a result, in high-volume applications, it's often a good idea to use a hopper to keep the bowl supplied with screws.